-The Heart and Lung Research Institute (HLRI) is a joint venture between Royal Papworth Hospital and The University of Cambridge.
-It will draw together the highest concentration of world-class physicians, research teams, academia, scientists and industry in Europe to treat patients for chronic cardiovascular and respiratory diseases.
+The Victor Phillip Dahdaleh Heart and Lung Research Institute (HLRI) is a joint venture between Royal Papworth Hospital and the University of Cambridge.

-HLRI will mean new treatments will be created, tested and delivered to tackle the biggest causes of premature death in the world all on one site.
-It has set an ambitious five year target to demonstrate proof-of-concept for at least 10 new drugs or diagnostic approaches in heart and lung diseases.
+Combining the world-leading science, research and clinical excellence, it has set an ambitious five year target to demonstrate proof-of-concept for at least 10 new drugs or diagnostic approaches in heart and lung diseases.

-The HLRI is currently under construction situated next to Royal Papworth Hospital on the Cambridge Biomedical Campus, the largest biotech cluster outside the United States.
-It will be home to more than 380 scientists and medical professionals with state-of-the-art laboratories in genomics, population sciences, research into cellular mechanisms of disease and translational science.
-It will also include a special 10 bed facility where the first-in-patient studies of new treatments can be conducted and has spaces for education and training.
+The HLRI is situated next to Royal Papworth Hospital on the Cambridge Biomedical Campus, the largest biotech cluster outside the United States.
+The building is home to state-of-the-art laboratories in genomics, population sciences, research into cellular mechanisms of disease and translational science.
+It will also include a special 10-bed facility where the first-in-patient studies of new treatments can be conducted and has spaces for education and training.

-Royal Papworth Hospital Charity is contributing over £5 million to support the build of the HLRI to ensure our patients have access to the world’s best treatments.
+Royal Papworth Charity contributed £5 million to support the build to ensure our patients have access to the world’s best treatment.

 Groundwork on HLRI began back in October 2019 with construction starting in January 2020.
-The project, which is being delivered by SDC, is due for completion in early 2022.
+The building was handed over by constructors sdc in spring 2022.

 This view does not work with Internet Explorer 11.
 Please use either Chrome, Firefox or Microsoft Edge.